-We perform in vitro and in vivo studies using experimental animal, primary cell cultures (mixed glial cell cultures, enriched microglial, astroglial or neuronal cultures, mixed neuron-glia cultures) and cell lines.
+The main objective of our research work is to obtain information that could help to develop new strategies to contribute to the prevention and improvement of neurodegenerative processes occurring in the presence of chronic glial activation, using appropriate cellular and animal models.
+We perform in vitro and in vivo studies using experimental animals, primary cell cultures (mixed glial cell cultures, enriched microglial, astroglial or neuronal cultures, mixed neuron-glia cultures) and cell lines.
+We are also working with human samples (post-mortem brain tissue, peripheral blood).
 We are expertise in cytological, histological, biochemical, and molecular and cellular biology techniques.

 In the last years, we have been centred on the study of the mechanisms of control of the glial inflammatory response and the resulting neurotoxicity, such as the CD200-C200R1 ligand-receptor pair (inhibitory mechanism by cell contact) and the C/EBP family of transcription factors (master regulator of the expression of pro-inflammatory factors).